 Special Activities: Each month is dotted with special events.
 Sunday Reflections services present a professionally staged program of sacred music and speech.
 Many fine arts concerts are planned, and music and speech recitals are cultural highlights.
-The apex of second-semester activities is Bible Conference, which gives students a break from classes and exposes them to the strong biblical teaching of some of America's finest Bible teachers, preachers, and evangelists.
+A favorite second-semester event is Bible Conference, which gives students a break from classes and exposes them to the strong biblical teaching of some of America's finest Bible teachers, preachers, and evangelists.